ankushdata/New_Batch/README.md

 This particular series is meant to educate the newbie (in field of data science) to learn Python.

-## What topics are covered in the Series
+## What topics are covered in the Series?

 ### Introduction to Python
 Python Development Environments